PNC220 - Practical Nursing Clinical

 Students must demonstrate accountability and responsibility through:

-Participation in classes and seminars
+Participation in pre and post conference

 Contributions to a positive group dynamic